 - Methods of Political Analysis – Using various types of analyses, political scientists measure how U.S. political behavior, attitudes, ideologies, and institutions are shaped by a number of factors over time.

 Students will learn to interpret data, analyze the political process from various viewpoints, and describe how various political groups function today.
 In addition, students will get a chance to design political cartoons, develop a mock campaign, analyze current events, and much more.
+Also, students will create a multi-part civics engagement project centered around the creation of an interest group of their choice.
 The class will also include frequent discussions to facilitate the exploration of ideas and internalization of the content.
 The course is designed to be very interactive, with students interacting with each other and the instructor frequently through the Canvas learning management system and the weekly live session.

 The course will be centered around the concepts presented in the primary textbook.
 We will meet weekly to review the significant ideas and discuss relevant examples.
-There will be a weekly quiz and several weekly assignments.
-Assignments may include activities, research projects, writing short essays, watching videos, or reading portions of various texts.
+There will be a bi-weekly quiz and several weekly assignments.
+Assignments may include online activities, research projects, short essays, watching videos with response questions, or texts/news articles with reflective questions.
 The estimated amount of work per week is 6 hours outside of the live session.
 All sessions will be recorded and posted for review.
 Students are not required to attend the live sessions if the time does not work with their schedules.
 Each student should plan on sitting for the AP exam, which falls in early May.

 Who should enroll?